core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Just like OSCORE, Group OSCORE is independent of transport layer and works wherever CoAP does.
 Group communication for CoAP {{I-D.ietf-core-groupcomm-bis}} uses UDP/IP multicast as the underlying data transport.

 As with OSCORE, it is possible to combine Group OSCORE with communication security on other layers.
 One example is the use of transport layer security, such as DTLS {{RFC6347}}, between one client and one proxy (and vice versa), or between one proxy and one server (and vice versa), in order to protect the routing information of packets from observers.
-Note that DTLS cannot be used to secure messages sent over IP multicast.
+Note that DTLS {{RFC6347}} does not define how to secure messages sent over IP multicast.

 Group OSCORE defines two modes of operation:

-* In the group mode, Group OSCORE requests and responses are digitally signed with the private key of the sender and embedded in the protected CoAP message.
+* In the group mode, Group OSCORE requests and responses are digitally signed with the private key of the sender and the signature is embedded in the protected CoAP message.
 The group mode supports all COSE algorithms as well as signature verification by intermediaries.
-This mode is defined in {{mess-processing}} and is mandatory to support.
+This mode is defined in {{mess-processing}} and MUST be supported.

-* In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, protected with symmetric keys.
-These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the sender and recipient.
-This allows for shorter integrity tags and therefore lower message overhead.
-This mode is defined in {{sec-pairwise-protection}} and is optional to support.
+* In the pairwise mode, two group members exchange Group OSCORE requests and responses over unicast, and the messages are protected with symmetric keys.
+These symmetric keys are derived from Diffie-Hellman shared secrets, calculated with the asymmetric keys of the sender and recipient, allowing for shorter integrity tags and therefore lower message overhead.
+This mode is OPTIONAL to support as defined in {{sec-pairwise-protection}}.

 Both modes provide source authentication of CoAP messages.
 The application decides what mode to use, potentially on a per-message basis.
 Such decision can be based, for instance, on pre-configured policies or dynamic assessing of the target recipient and/or resource, among other things.
 One important case is when requests are protected with group mode, and responses with pairwise mode, since this significantly reduces the overhead in case of many responses to one request.

 A special deployment of Group OSCORE is to use pairwise mode only.
-For example, consider the case of a constrained-node network {{RFC7228}} with a large number of CoAP endpoints and the objective to establish secure communication between any pair of endpoints with a small message overhead.
-Since the total number of security associations that need to be established grows with the square of the number of nodes, it is desirable to restrict the provisioned keying material and also avoid the setting that a key establishment protocol needs to be executed per security association.
+For example, consider the case of a constrained-node network {{RFC7228}} with a large number of CoAP endpoints and the objective to establish secure communication between any pair of endpoints with a small provisioning effort and message overhead.
+Since the total number of security associations that needs to be established grows with the square of the number of nodes, it is desirable to restrict the provisioned keying material.
+Moreover, a key establishment protocol would need to be executed for each security association.
 One solution to this is to deploy Group OSCORE with the endpoints being part of a group and use the pairwise mode.
-This solution assumes a trusted third party called the Group Manager (see {{group-manager}}) but has the benefit that it essentially suffices to distribute the public key of the other endpoint.
+This solution assumes a trusted third party called the Group Manager (see {{group-manager}}) but has the benefit of restricting the symmetric keying material while distributing only the public key of each group member.
 After that, a CoAP endpoint can locally derive the OSCORE security context for the other endpoint and protect the CoAP communication with very low overhead {{I-D.ietf-lwig-security-protocol-comparison}}.

 ## Terminology ## {#terminology}